fhumbertodf/dicionario/Textos1.md

 Milo likes to sleep on my bed.
 Milo is a good pet.*

+How old is Sarah?
+Which color are Milo's paw?
+What can't Milo have?
+What does Milo like to hunt?
+Where does Milo like to sleep?

 ## 007 - Jennifer the Firefighter.

 >*Jennifer Smith is a firefighter.